-The EFT form (also known as a Direct Deposit form) is for any new or existing vendor that wishes to be paid via electronic funds transfer rather than cheque.
+The EFT form (also known as a Direct Deposit form) is for any new or existing vendor to provide banking information and receive payments via electronic funds transfer.
 The form can be found here.

 Why is the City moving to an electronic bidding process?

 The City is reviewing our procurement process and looking at ways to streamline and modernize it.
 This includes our process for publishing and handling the paperwork associated with requests for documents (RFX).
-We are now testing an online system called biddingo.com.
-This system is widely used by municipalities across the country.
+We are now testing an online system called Bonfire.

 Q: What are the benefits?

 A: An RFX can be an expensive thing, even in printing costs alone.
 There’s also the associated cost of managing and tracking all those documents.
-Biddingo.com posts all of the documents electronically, and allows for electronic tracking of the RFX documents, addendums and submissions.
+Bonfire posts all of the documents electronically, and allows for electronic tracking of the RFX documents, addendums and submissions as well as issues award notifications.
 This is more efficient and it is a good way to make sure everyone gets the information they need.

 Q: How much does it cost?